aescobarr/djangoref/README.md

 sudo apt install postgresql-10-postgis-scripts
 ```

-We recommend to create a separate Postgresql user which will own the Georef database and not use the postgres super user.
+We recommend to create a separate Postgresql user which will own the Ali-Bey database and not use the postgres super user.
 To create the user and the application database we would follow these steps (we will create a user called georef_app):

 Log to Postgresql console using the postgres (admin) user.
 Then:
 ```